What Everyone Needs to Know About Social Security Disability Video Hearings

 It’s not much different.

-Overall, the video hearing is a good alternative to an in-person hearing.
+Overall, the Social Security disability hearing video is a good alternative to an in-person hearing.
 They’re quicker, easier to get to, and great for individuals with limited mobility.
 However, if you would rather attend a hearing in person, we understand.
 We present our clients with both options, and we let the client make the decision.

 If you’d like to know more about the services we offer, or if you’d like a free consultation, call us today.
 Our number is 1-877-526-3457.
 If you’d rather be called at a later time, fill out this form so our Intake team can call you at a later time.